fshowalter/movielog-archive/features/how-i-grade.md

 Roger Ebert hated the four-star scale his paper used because it offered no middle ground.[^2] He's right, with no middle ground every movie must be either good or bad.
 Most movies are just okay.
 Thus, we can rule out the four-star system.

 Next, let's consider the iMDb.
 It uses a ten-star system.
 That’s a lot of stars.
-In 2009 the median movie score was a 6.6, implying that users are skewing toward the upper bounds.
+In 2009 the median movie score was a 6.6.
+This implies that users are skewing toward the upper bounds.
 Defining the ratings could mitigate this, but that in itself is a challenge.
 If a 1-star rating means you hated it, and a 10-star rating means you loved it, what does a 3-star rating mean?

 So if four is too small and ten is too large, what's ideal?